Skallski/unity-dev-console/README.md

 The CommandPrompt functionality if easily scalable, so You can add more comands that will suit Your needs.

 ### Instalation
-This is an embeded Unity package.
+This is an embedded Unity package.
 In order to install it, use package manager tool (Window -> Package Manager). <br>
 Then import package by git url or locally from disk.